wmmsba-Team17/MachineLearningFraudDetection/README.md

 rm(train_identity, train_transaction, test_identity, test_transaction)
 ```

 If you want, at this point you can check the dimensions of the new train and test tables to confirm the join was done properly and use the `head()` function to see if the addition of the identity tables made our missing values problem worse.
-Thankfully, at first glance it appears that this isn't the case.
-The identity tables contained signficiant amounts of categorical information that was by and large aquired uniformly for all or most transactions.
-While there are still new missing values that we now need to deal with in addition to our initial transaction table ones, the impact could have been worse.

 ```
 > (dim(train))